prof3ssorSt3v3/mad9034/docs/deliverables/README.md

 Worth <Badge type="error" text="40%" /> of Final Grade

 You will follow the UX design process based on the project of your choice, to produce weekly deliverables starting Week 05.
-At the end you will showcase your completed work in a presentation slide for your first UXD portfolio package.
+At the end you will showcase your completed work in a presentation slide.

 ### <span style="color:#3eaf7c">**Empathize**</span>